Network Operations Center Technician

-NPR seeks a customer-service focused and mission-driven Network Operations Center (NOC) Technician responsible for the smooth daily operations of the 24/7/365 NOC transmission facilities in Washington, DC.
+NPR seeks a highly motivated, mission-driven and customer-service focused Network Operations Center (NOC) Technician responsible for the daily operations of the 24/7/365 NOC transmission facilities in Washington, DC.
 The ideal candidate executes the daily Public Radio Satellite System (PRSS) transmission schedules while providing oversight and control over the satellite carriers on bartered satellite space.
+The NOC Tech is also responsible for preliminary troubleshooting and communication to key stakeholders of PRSS and external customer transmission equipment, which include but are not limited to operational problems and arranging for alternate routings or further intervention by others to restore service.
+The Technician will provide quality assurance inspections for audio files and/or services along with monitoring hardware and proactively seek out points of failure throughout the day.
 Additionally, the technician is responsible for attending to urgent/last minute scheduling and operations requirements outside of standard business hours.
-The NOC Tech is also responsible for preliminary troubleshooting and communication to key stakeholders of PRSS and external customer transmission equipment, which include but are not limited to operational problems and arranging for alternate routings or further intervention by others to restore service.
-The Technician will provide quality assurance inspections for audio files and/or services along with monitoring hardware and facility operational conditions and proactively seeking out points of failure throughout the day.

 This is a NABET-CWA chapter Union represented position.

 • Operate/modify automation schedules, switchers, routers and computers in a live and time-driven environment with the full understanding and ability to perform the daily-required SOPs within the NOC, and escalate potential equipment/off air issues to the attention of Management.

 • Operate all technical equipment within the NOC, including program capture and reproduction equipment; automation switching and scheduling equipment; audio and video satellite, IP and RF transmission and monitoring equipment while maintaining a professional work environment.

 • Monitor and test for audio/RF continuity and technical quality along with verifying continuity of the streamed transmissions, recorded media and file-based audio.
 Confirm the proper audio routing and transmission paths for events, and properly document findings.